kmlefran/aiida-aimall/README.md

 [![Documentation Status](https://readthedocs.org/projects/aiida-aimall/badge/?version=latest)](https://aiida-aimall.readthedocs.io/en/latest/?badge=latest)
 [![PyPI version](https://badge.fury.io/py/aiida-aimall.svg)](https://badge.fury.io/py/aiida-aimall)

+!This README and all documentation is a work in progress!

 # Copyright notice

 This repository contains modified versions of the calculations and parsers presented in [Aiida-Gaussian](https://github.com/nanotech-empa/aiida-gaussian).
 Copyright (c) 2020 Kristjan Eimre.
 The modifications basically amount to adding the wfx file to the retrieved nodes and adding some groups/extras to calculation output.